What is NFC? The Tap-to-Connect Tech You’re Already Using

 NFC Tags

-Anyone can buy NFC tags, which are quite inexpensive.
-You can configure the action that happens when your smartphone comes into contact with the NFC tag.
+NFC tags are inexpensive and can be bought by anyone.
+You can configure the action when your smartphone comes into contact with the NFC tag.

 For example, suppose you always put your smartphone on silent mode when you fall asleep.
 Instead of doing it manually every night, you can place an NFC tag on your nightstand.